ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### Is food provided for me?

-Yes.
-Breakfast, snacks, lunch, and dinner are provided daily on weekdays.
-You will also have access to any leftovers during the weekend.
-The cost of food on lecture days is included in your training fees.
+Weekday breakfast, lunch, and dinner are provided at an additional cost during Training.
 Meals will be prepared both by staff and students (work duties).

-### Does the DTS have food available for people with dietary restrictions and/or allergies?
+### Will food be available for people with dietary restrictions and/or allergies?

-Please tell us any dietary restrictions and/or allergies when registering for the DTS so we can keep this in mind when meals are prepared.
+Please tell us any dietary restrictions and/or allergies when applying for a course so we can keep this in mind when meals are prepared.

 ### How do I receive mail?